yubol-bobo/AI-in-One-Interview-Handbook/README.md

             - ENN (Edited Nearest Neighbor): Removes majority samples misclassified by a k-NN classifier (noisy or ambiguous instances).

     - Distribution shifts: A distribution shift happens when the data seen during training differs from the data encountered during deployment or testing.
 It breaks the core assumption that train and test data come from the same distribution.
-        - Covariate Shift: This occurs when the input distribution $P(x)$ changes, but the conditional distribution $P(y \mid x)$ stays the same.
+        - Covariate Shift (X changed): This occurs when the input distribution $P(x)$ changes, but the conditional distribution $P(y \mid x)$ stays the same.
 Example: A spam detection model trained on emails from last year might see different phrasing this year, even if what qualifies as spam hasn’t changed.

-        - Label Shift: Here, the label distribution $P(y)$ changes, but the distribution of features given the label $P(x \mid y)$ remains the same.
+        - Label Shift (Y changed): Here, the label distribution $P(y)$ changes, but the distribution of features given the label $P(x \mid y)$ remains the same.
 Example: In medical data, the proportion of patients with a certain condition may increase in a new population.
-        - Concept Drift: The conditional distribution $P(y \mid x)$ itself changes.
+        - Concept Drift (f changed): The conditional distribution $P(y \mid x)$ itself changes.
 Example: A recommendation model may degrade as user preferences evolve.

 - Sampling
     - Uniform sampling